 - On top of that, you save up on many other costs.
 If you were buying physical resources, you would also have to rent or buy a storage space where you could keep them.
 You would need power and other utilities to make the storage space operational.
-The maintenance of the resources would require additional labor as well.
+The maintenance of the resources would require additional labour as well.
 With PaaS, you save up on all these costs.

 AWS vs Heroku – Which Solution Is Better for You?

 AWS and Heroku are both quite different in a lot of ways.
 Then why is it important to have the Heroku vs AWS debate?

 Both service providers facilitate the fulfilment of the main purpose of cloud computing.
 They are big names in the Platform-as-a-Service industry.
 They help business owners in the process of app development on the cloud.
 They cover everything, from development to deployment and maintenance.

-However, it would not be entirely logical to compare all of the services provided by AWS with Heroku web hosting services.
+However, it would not be entirely logical to compare all of the services provided by AWS vs Heroku web hosting services.
 That is because AWS, also known as Amazon Web Services, is not just limited to offering PaaS facilities to its customers.
 It covers a variety of other services, such as in the niches of Storage, Migration, Artificial Intelligence, and Internet-of-Things.
 The service that we need to talk about is the AWS Elastic Compute Cloud, more commonly known as EC2.

 In order to make a more logical comparison, we will talk specifically about one product that falls under AWS Elastic Compute Cloud.
 Yes, we are referring to the AWS Elastic Beanstalk.
 This service is often seen as a direct competitor for Heroku hosting services.